inforion/kopycat/README.md

     kc.start()  # run Kopycat emulation
     ```

 1. Now you can print something in `/dev/ttys004` and will see echo.
-This echo is sent back by internal firmare of STM32F042.
+This echo is sent back by the internal firmware of STM32F042.
 If emulation isn't running, there is no echo in the console.

 1. To stop emulation in Kopycat console print and press enter: